swbenson11/UI-and-svelt-demo/README.md

 I started with this [template](https://github.com/sveltejs/template).

 As per the email I designed this for a mobile environment.
-I just just Chrome's device toolbar to toggle a mobile resolution when developing.
+I just used Chrome's device toolbar to toggle a mobile resolution when developing.

-Email said, "Only tapping reader will bring up the reader", but the design has a button to show reader, so I made both show the reader.
-Email also lacked a reader icon.
-I had to install a program that could read the .sketch files to get it
+The email said, "Only tapping reader will bring up the reader", but the design has a button to show reader.
+So I made both show the reader.
+This project is lacking tests.
+Since this is a new framework to me and wasn’t logic heavy I decided to forgo them.
+If this was on the job I would try and include some, especially for my generic UI components.